cooperative-computing-lab/cctools/mufasa/README.md

 ## Basic Usage
 ---------
-The general structure for configuring Mufasa is shown in the src/main.py file.
+The general structure for configuring Mufasa is shown in the src/mufasa.py file.
 The point of this file is to create a program that can be run like the following:
 ```
-python src/main.py -i /path/to/inbox -o /path/to/outbox -m /path/to/makeflow/file -e /path/to/error
+python src/mufasa.py -i /path/to/inbox -o /path/to/outbox -m /path/to/makeflow/file -e /path/to/error
 ```
 This will monitor start monitoring the inbox directory for input files.
 When they are processed, they will be moved to the outbox directory if successful, if not, then they are moved to the error directory.

 ***IMPORTANT NOTE***: You should ***NOT*** `cp` files into the inbox directory.
 Instead, you must `mv` them.
+The reason for this is because `cp` is not an atomic operation, thus the file is created before the data is copied into it.
+This means it is possible for Mufasa to begin processing the file before it is fully copied.
+The solution is to just `mv` the file since this is an atomic operation.

 This program performs the following basic operations.
 The first step is to create an instance of the Workflow() class.